cloudscribe/cloudscribe.Web.SimpleAuth/README.md

 ##### Keep In Touch

-If you are interested in hiring me for consulting or other support services related to the cloudscribe set of projects, please send an email to info [at] cloudscribe.com.
+If you are interested in hiring us for consulting or other support services related to the cloudscribe set of projects, please send an email to info [at] cloudscribe.com.

-I'm also on twitter @cloudscribeweb and @joeaudette
+We're also on twitter @cloudscribeweb